Project METRO Alternative Certification Program

 An innovative approach to urban teacher preparation

-Residents pursue certification at the high school level in: mathematics, science, special education, or bilingual education (Spanish) or Residents can pursue certification at the elementary school level in: special education, or bilingual education (Spanish).
-The Residents then have an opportunity to earn their master’s degree through Cardinal Stritch University.
-The candidates are strategically selected to fill hard to staff schools in areas of identified need (high school mathematics, science, bilingual education, special education, elementary special education, bilingual education).
-Residents must commit to the program for four (4) years and be dedicated to the students of MPS.
+PMAC an innovative teaching certification program specifically designed to address areas of need within Milwaukee Public Schools (MPS).
+In partnership with Cardinal Stritch University, an intern combines a two year, teaching experience with support from a selected Professional Educator (Coach) with master’s-level coursework.
+Interns pursue certification at the high school level in: mathematics, science, special education, or bilingual education (Spanish) or at the elementary level in: special education, or bilingual education (Spanish).
+The Interns then have an opportunity to earn their master’s degree through Cardinal Stritch University.
+The candidates are strategically selected to fill hard to staff schools in areas of identified need.
+Interns must commit to the program for four (4) years and be dedicated to the students of MPS.